mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 > Access [https://splunk.elfu.org/](https://splunk.elfu.org/) as elf with password elfsocks.
 What was the message for Kent that the adversary embedded in this attack?
 The SOC folks at that link will help you along!
 For hints on achieving this objective, please visit the Laboratory in Hermey Hall and talk with Prof. Banas.

 Splunk!
 I happily use that tool on an almost daily basis at work, so I'm glad to finally see it used in SANS' holiday hack challenge.
-Prof. Banas will actually not help us that much during this challenge; instead, let's just log in Splunk and follow the hints given by Alice Bluebird in the SOC Secure chat.
+Prof. Banas will actually not help us that much during this challenge; instead, let's just log in Splunk and start talking with Alice Bluebird in the SOC Secure chat.

 In my opinion, this challenge is pretty hard if you don't use the hints given by Alice, but it's too straightforward if you follow the training questions.
-So if you don't manage to solve this challenge without any hints, but still want a bit of challenge, please find below a few hints of mine:
+So if you don't manage to solve this challenge without any hints, but still want a bit of challenge, I would advise you to follow the steps below:
-* Professor Banas computer was hacked, and a sensitive file was exfiltrated; find when this was done.
+1. Professor Banas computer was hacked, and a sensitive file was exfiltrated; find when this was done.
-* Then find the malware that did that, and find out how this ended up on Professor Banas computer.
+2. Then find the malware that did that, and find out how this ended up on Professor Banas computer.
-* stoQ logs are indexed in Splunk.
-Using these, identify the path to the artifact containing the malware, and download it from [http://elfu-soc.s3-website-us-east-1.amazonaws.com]
+3. stoQ logs are indexed in Splunk.
+Using these, identify the path to the artifact containing the malware, and download it from (here)[http://elfu-soc.s3-website-us-east-1.amazonaws.com].

+I'll follow these in the write-up of this objective below.

-### Finding the exfiltrated file
+### Step 1: Finding the exfiltrated file

 Let's start with a rather simple search to see what kind of events related to Prof. Banas files are there.
 Since our dear professor is a Windows user, we expect his documents to be located in the folder "`C:\username\Documents\`", and we expect his username to contain the string `banas`.
 So let's go with the simple search :